OSGConnect/TOREVIEW-tutorial-stash-cvmfs/README.md

 	$ condor_q username  # The status of the job is printed on the screen.
 Here, username is your login name.

-After the job completed, you will see the output file `word_frequency_count.output` in your work directory.
+When the job completes, you see the output file `word_frequency_count.output` in your work directory.

 ## Getting Help
 For assistance or questions, please email the OSG User Support team  at [user-support@opensciencegrid.org](mailto:user-support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).